Barnaff/gamejam-starter-kit-urp/README.md

 Using a GitHub template is a quick and easy way to get started on your game jam project.
 Here's how to use this template:

-1. Go to the [template repository](https://github.com/[USERNAME]/[REPO_NAME]) on GitHub.
-2. Click the "Use this template" button.
+1. Click the "Use this template" button.
-3. Give your new repository a name and click "Create repository from template".
+2. Give your new repository a name and click "Create repository from template".
-4. Clone the repository to your local machine using your preferred Git client or by running the following command in a terminal:
+3. Clone the repository to your local machine using your preferred Git client or by running the following command in a terminal:
 ```
 git clone https://github.com/[USERNAME]/[NEW_REPO_NAME].git
 ```